esterpantaleo/etymology/docs/test.md

 <a name="module_APP..setNodes"></a>

 ### APP~setNodes() ⇒ <code>Object</code>
-Given an object consisting of Etymology Entries, this function returns an object consisting of Nodes
+Given an object consisting of EtymologyEntry-s, this function returns an object consisting of Nodes

 **Kind**: inner method of [<code>APP</code>](#module_APP)